 • Using to function, cope, or avoid the crash

-Why Stimulant Recovery Is Different
+Why Is Stimulant Recovery Different?

 Unlike alcohol or opioids, stimulants rarely require a medical detox, and there is no widely approved medication to treat the addiction itself.
 That puts the weight of recovery on skilled therapy, structure, and support, which is exactly where outpatient treatment is strong.
 The early crash, depression, and powerful cravings are real, and a structured program helps you get through them safely.